 Section 504 of the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA) prohibit colleges and universities that receive federal funding from discriminating against qualified students with disabilities in educational programs and activities.
 A "qualified student with a disability" is a disabled student who, with or without reasonable accommodation (e.g., architectural access, communication aids/services, or modifications to policies and practices) meets the University's academic and technical standards required for admission or participation in the University's educational programs or activities.
 The University is committed to complying with Section 504, the ADA and amendments.

-The first step of the process is a determination of whether the student is disabled within the meaning of the ADA and Section 504.
+The first step of the process is a determination of whether the student is disabled within the meaning of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
 To be disabled under those laws, a person must have a physical or mental impairment that substantially limits one or more major life activity.
-To be "substantially limited" by an impairment means that the student cannot perform a major life activity that the average person in the general population can perform or that the student is significantly restricted in performing that major life activity compared to the average person in the general population.
+Under those laws, to be "substantially limited" by an impairment means that the student cannot perform a major life activity that the average person in the general population can perform or that the student is significantly restricted in performing that major life activity compared to the average person in the general population.
 In making the disability determination, Student Disability Services considers:

-b) Does the impairment limit a major life activity that an average person can perform with little or no difficulty, e.g. learning, reading, walking, hearing; and
+- Does the impairment limit a major life activity that an average person can perform with little or no difficulty (e.g. learning, reading, walking, hearing); and

-Disability determinations normally are based on information that the student provides to the University, including detailed and current medical documentation—within the last three years—from an appropriate professional regarding the nature and severity of the impairment and a description of the student's functional limitations.
-For students with learning disabilities, attention deficit disorders, and psychological disorders, the Director or staff of Student Disability Services will identify required tests and contact information for local testers.
-Once complete documentation is received, the University may consult with external medical professionals to review the assessment and any recommended accommodations.
+Disability determinations normally are based on information that the student provides during an intake meeting as well as current documentation from an appropriate professional regarding the nature and severity of the impairment and a description of the student's functional limitations.
+The documentation guidelines are available on the Student Disability Services website.
+Please review this information in advance of submitting disability documentation.
+Once Student Disability Services receives complete documentation, the University may consult with external medical professionals to review the assessment and any recommended accommodations.

-The second step of the process is to determine any appropriate academic modification or adjustment for which the student with a disability qualifies.
-To determine the appropriateness of particular academic modification or adjustment, the Director or staff of Student Disability Services considers:
+The second step of the process is to determine any appropriate academic modifications or adjustments for which the student with a disability qualifies.
+To determine the appropriateness of a particular academic modification or adjustment, Student Disability Services considers:

-b) The essential requirements/elements of the academic program, course and/or University sponsored student life activity;
+- The essential requirements/elements of the academic program, course and/or University-sponsored student life activity;

-d) The student's history of disability-related difficulties in participating in academic and/or University sponsored student life programs.
+- The student's history of disability-related barriers to participating in academic and/or University-sponsored student life programs;

-f) A review of the recommended reasonable accommodation by the appropriate professional.
+- A review of the recommended reasonable accommodation by the treating professional/evaluator.

 Reasonable accommodations are modifications or adjustments that enable the student with a disability to have equal access to the student's educational program or to the student life activities for which the student is eligible.
-Academic modifications or adjustments are not predetermined but, instead, are individualized based on the functional limitations caused by the student's disability, academic program requirements and the student life activities.
-If necessary, the Director or staff of Student Disability Services will consult with area Deans of Students and course instructors to understand the essential requirements/elements of a particular course.
-The academic modification or adjustment must be effective, but need not be state-of-the art or ideal.
-For example, a hearing impaired student receives auxiliary aids and services for classroom activities.** If both on campus captioning services and remote captioning services are available and provide comparable access to classroom activities, yet remote captioning services are more consistently available and more cost-effective, the University may make only remote captioning services available to the student.
+Academic modifications or adjustments are not predetermined but, instead, are individualized based on the functional limitations of a student's disability, as well as the nature of their academic program requirements and student life activities.
+If necessary, the staff of Student Disability Services will consult with disability liaisons (typically, staff in the area dean of students office) in the academic units and course instructors to understand the essential requirements/elements of a particular course and/or program.
+The academic modification or adjustment must be effective, but need not be state-of-the art or the student’s primary request.
+For example, if a student requests a peer notetaker, permission to record lectures may be provided as an effective alternative.